SOLEGUIDE

 Should I buy the current size or the next size up to allow for growth?

 Ask your child's orthotist for a referral to a specialist paediatric fitting service.
-These services stock extra-depth shoes designed specifically for thicker devices and AFOs.
+These services stock extra-depth shoes designed for thicker devices and AFOs.
 Read our guide on where to buy children's orthotic shoes in the UK for more options.

 Can I rely on online size charts?